wiz0u/WTelegramClient/EXAMPLES.md

 long chatId = long.Parse(Console.ReadLine());
 await client.SendMessageAsync(chats.chats[chatId], "Hello, World");
 ```
+Notes:
-*Note: the list returned by Messages_GetAllChats contains the `access_hash` for those chats.*
+- The list returned by Messages_GetAllChats contains the `access_hash` for those chats.
+Read [FAQ #4](FAQ.MD#access-hash) about this.
+- If a small private chat group has been migrated to a supergroup, you may find both the old `Chat` and a `Channel` with different IDs in the `chats.chats` result,
+but the old `Chat` will be marked with flag [deactivated] and should not be used anymore.
+See [Terminology in ReadMe](README.md#terminology).
-See a longer version of this example in [Examples/Program_GetAllChats.cs](Examples/Program_GetAllChats.cs)
+- You can find a longer version of this method call in [Examples/Program_GetAllChats.cs](Examples/Program_GetAllChats.cs)

 <a name="schedule-msg"></a>
 ### Schedule a message to be sent to a chat